barnex/barnex.github.io/bruteray/index.md

 ## Part 2: Cameras

-In [Part 1](#part-1-ray-tracing-basics), we defined a camera as anything that can construct a ray corresponding to a pixel position:
+In this part, we will discuss concrete camera implementations for the interface we defined in [Part 1](#part-1-ray-tracing-basics).
+We defined a camera as anything that can construct a ray corresponding to a pixel position:

 ```go
 type Camera interface{